igorua/commercetools-demo-site/README.md

 [START HERE](#necessary-accounts)

-# Template and and Documentation to set up a demo webshop wiht the commercetools platform
+# Template and Documentation to set up a demo webshop with the commercetools platform

-This README describes how ot set up a sales demo as easy as possible using free or commercetools provided cloud hosting.
+This README describes how to set up a sales demo as easy as possible using free or commercetools provided cloud hosting.

 Editors: For goals vs. non-goals see the [Contribution Guide](CONTRIBUTE.md).

 ## Necessary Accounts

-(both free for the purpose fo demo applications)
+(both free for the purpose of demo applications)

   * [set up a personal account on the commercetools platform](https://admin.sphere.io/en/signup).
     If your company already has an "Organization" in the commercetools platform, ask a colleague to invite you.